omichde/BOMTalk/README.md

 ## 3. Notifications

-If you need to handle messages in multiple objects, you can use iOS notifications: add an observer to the BOMTalkNotifications with your methods to be called.
+If you need to handle messages in multiple objects (multicasting), you can use iOS notifications: add an observer to the BOMTalkNotifications with your methods to be called.
 As an example (excerpt form the Pong example) if you want to send data from one device to another, here is an example with notifications:

 	// SENDER
 	- (void) viewDidLoad {
-		[[NSNotificationCenter defaultCenter] addObserver:self selector:@selector(connectedTalk:) name:kBOMTalkDidConnectNotification object:nil];
+		[[NSNotificationCenter defaultCenter] addObserver:self selector:@selector(connectedTalk:) name:BOMTalkDidConnectNotification object:nil];
 		BOMTalk *talker = [BOMTalk sharedTalk];
-		[talker startInMode:GKSessionModePeer];
+		[talker start];
 		// select peer, then:
 		[talker connectToPeer: peer];
 	}